American Wrestling Federation: History

 Paul Alperstein, a promoter from Chicago, founded the AWF in 1994 and was on-air president of the company.
+The company announced its launch at a press conference at the Official All Star Café in Times Square featuring Missy Hyatt, Santana, and Sgt.
+Slaughter.

 He intended to reintroduce rules as a significant part of professional wrestling.
 This was carried out by the use of timed rounds and judges in every match, which is similar to the rules of professional wrestling in Europe and as well as boxing.

 Each round was four minutes long with a one-minute rest period between rounds.
 Title bouts were scheduled for twelve rounds while all other fights were scheduled for three.
 One referee and two judges were assigned to each match.
 The winner of each round was decided by both the judges' scorecards and the referee's scorecard.
 If a match lasted the full amount of scheduled rounds, the winner was declared as whoever had the majority of points on each of the three scorecards.

 Another rule implemented was that throwing opponents over the top rope resulted in an automatic disqualification.

 Only a few wrestlers in this organization had experience in European wrestling, most notably England's Chris Adams and "Mr. Ambassador" Steve Casey (not to be confused with the World Class wrestler of the same name).
 Wrestlers such as Tito Santana, Bob Orton, Jr., Jim Powers, Koko.
 B Ware, Johnny Gunn and Greg Valentine, headlined AWF's events between the mid-1990s.

 Santana and Orton were seemingly considered the top wrestlers in the company, with Santana presented as the top babyface and Orton as the top heel.

 The AWF used tournaments for its titles, each wrestler would advance in the tournament by defeating the respective opponent, like in a normal match.
 Points scored in a card during a tournament.

 Jim Brunzell was named AWF commissioner by Alperstein in hopes that he would make sure the above rules were enforced.
 Brunzell even refereed the first match for the AWF Championship in 1994, between Orton and Santana.

 The promotion held several house shows and was building towards a pay per view event, but it closed in December 1996 for financial reasons.

 A full decade later, Santana defended the AWF championship belt at a November 2006 National Championship Wrestling event in York, Pennsylvania against former AWF wrestler Salvatore Sincere.
 The storyline was that Santana had dodged Sincere during their AWF days in the mid-1990s and Santana agreed to put the belt on the line against Sincere.
 Santana won the match for his last title defense, albeit unofficial.